 The pigmented lesion clinic sees patients at increased risk of developing skin cancer because they have more than 100 moles on their body.
 A special full body photography system detects changes early on so the skin cancer can be caught early.

 “The new Dermatology Centre will be a great learning resource for our residents and medical students,” says Dr. Jan Dutz, Head of the Department of Dermatology & Skin Science at UBC.
 “We have the only department of dermatology in Canada and our role is to promote education and research.
 We see huge potential to work with Providence Health Care on research and evaluation that can improve outcomes for patients.”

 That collaboration has already begun.
-The Med Safe Clinic, in operation for about a year, evolved out of a quality improvement initiative lead by Dutz and Ponzo.
-Patients were arriving in the emergency room with life threatening reactions to over the counter and prescription medications.
+The Med Safe Clinic, in operation for about a year, evolved out of a quality improvement initiative led by Drs.
+Bob Schellenberg and Raymond Mak.
+Patients were arriving in the emergency room with life threatening reactions to over-the-counter and prescription medications.
 The clinic brings together specialists in pharmacology, allergies and dermatology to help diagnose which drugs are causing the reaction and to give patients options for safer medications going forward.

 The main impetus behind creating the Dermatology Centre was to shorten wait times and give patients better and faster access to care.
 The team at the centre is tracking various metrics to measure wait times and patient experience and plans to use this data to make ongoing improvements.

 “As a researcher and a clinician, I’m excited by the potential of unified clinics to support outcome-based research,” says Dutz.
 “There is the potential here to evaluate the excellent work being done and show how we’re improving outcomes for patients.”

 - Skin Health Liaison Clinic for Psychodermatology (SKiL)

 - Pigmented Lesion Clinic (NEW)

 Three clinics remain at their existing locations: